 Strategic Overview

-Put simply, this approach is designed to attract ‘in-market buyers’ by targeting transactional keywords through a potent combination of SEO and CPC advertizing.
+Put simply, this approach is designed to attract ‘in-market buyers’ by targeting transactional keywords through a potent combination of SEO and Paid Acquisition.
 These high-intent visitors convert to MQLs at a high rate, and are likely to move through the funnel relatively quickly as they actually want to hear from your sales team.
+This is a fundamental shift from ‘lead generation’ to ‘demand generation’ and ‘demand capture’ that results in a greater revenue impact and a more efficient marketing and sales function.

-This is complemented with automated lead nurturing through email marketing and other direct methods which builds awareness and interest in organizations that are not yet looking for the solution you offer.
-Account-Based Marketing and traditional sales methods can be used in conjunction with this to start building mind-share with ‘out-of-market buyers’.
+This is complemented with automated lead nurturing through email marketing and other direct methods which builds awareness and interest in prospects and organizations that are not yet looking for the solution you offer.
+Content marketing, ABM (Account-Based Marketing), and traditional sales campaigns are used in conjunction with the core strategy to start building mind-share with ‘out-of-market buyers’.

 SEO – Search Engine Optimization

 Once you have a clear sense of the relevant keywords it’s time to review your website.
-Your site should be fast, mobile-friendly, and well-designed.
-The URLs and folders of the site should be structured to reflect your target keywords and content clusters.
-Make sure that Google can crawl your site, and check site auditing tools to reduce and remove as many errors and issues as you can while maintaining the function of your site.
+Your site should be fast, mobile-friendly, and user-friendly.
+The site architecture, which defines your subfolders and page paths, should be structured to reflect your target keywords and content clusters.
+Leverage Search Console to ensure that Google can crawl your site, and check site auditing tools to reduce and remove as many errors and issues as you can while maintaining the function of your site.

 Content Marketing

-At Foothold, I work with internal content marketers and outsourced content writers to scale up content production and take advantage of the keyword opportunities identified.
-If you have conducted comprehensive research it is not uncommon to have 600+ keyword opportunities – this requires a content production engine to match.
+At Foothold, I worked with internal content marketers and outsourced content writers to scale up content production and take advantage of the identified keyword opportunities.
+If you have conducted comprehensive research it is not uncommon to have 1,000+ keyword opportunities – this requires a content production engine to match.
 Content can take many forms including standard blogs and topic pages, but also multi-media lead magnets such as video, checklists, infographics and even a podcast.
-Each of these lead magnets has it’s own landing page and lead score which allowed us to do effective lead nurturing, which I go into more detail on below.

 Link-Building

 Finally, it is crucial that you spend time building the authority of your site.
-Ideally this will be through organic backlinks primarily, but you can also use paid link-building and strategies like HARO (Help a Reporter Out) to increase the visibility of your site.
+This may be through organic backlinks, but you can also use paid link-building and strategies like linking-building agencies, media syndication and PR, guest blogging, and HARO (Help a Reporter Out) to increase the visibility of your site.

 SEM – Search Engine Marketing

-Using your transactional keywords as the base, your aim is to create campaigns on Google Ads and Bing Ads that narrowly target searches that show buying intent.
-Depending on the industry the Cost Per Click can be high, but if you have effectively targeted the right people this should still provide a positive ROI.
+Using your transactional keywords as the base, your aim is to create campaigns on Google Ads and Microsoft Ads that narrowly target searches that show buying intent.
+Depending on the industry the Cost Per Click can be high, but if you understand your buyer and target the right searches this should still provide a positive ROI.

 Detailed reviews of the Keywords and Search Terms report is crucial to ensure your spend is focused on high-intent search terms.
 Following this, optimizing each keyword for Quality Score will help you to keep your Bids low while remaining competitive.
 When your campaigns start showing a positive ROI the competitive metrics (such as Search Impression Share) become all-important.